EliasVal/ITAConverter/README.md

 # ITA (Image to ASCII) Converter
-#### I'm aware that I'm not the first to make this, this is just a fun side-project I worked on.
+#### I'm aware that I'm not the first to something like this, this is just a fun side-project I worked on.